Just 'click' the thumbnails for a fullpage image! (1280 +827 nominal)

 When this picture was recorded 47357 had only been an inmate at Woodhams for just 9 months.After less than a further 2 years it was taken to Derby Works and fully overhauled in LMS-Red as 16440.Now a resident ot the Midland Railway Centre at Butterley. ..August 1968..

-The famous pair of 'King' class engines that made it to Barry.6023 and 6024.Both now fully restored to working order.6023 took a little longer due to it becoming a total hulk from being stripped for spares and (at the time) receiving seemingly terminal damage to its driving wheels when it became derailed there.Note the car park for Barry Island daytrippers,chock full of the then common single decker Duple Buses,also the non corridor DMU going over the bridge from the mainland to Barry Island Station Terminus. ..August 1968..
+The famous pair of 'King' class engines that made it to Barry.6023,in front of a 6024.Both now fully restored to working order.6023 took a little longer due to it becoming a total hulk from being stripped for spares and (at the time) receiving seemingly terminal damage to its driving wheels when it became derailed there.Note the car park for Barry Island daytrippers,chock full of the then common single decker Duple Buses,also the non corridor DMU going over the bridge from the mainland to Barry Island Station Terminus. ..August 1968..

 Class 'N' 31874 seen 4 years after arrival at Woodhams looking still pretty complete.Externally not much brass so was left mostly alone.It departed in 1974 going to the Mid-Hants railway.Just 3 years elapsed before it steamed again in 1977.An impressive achievment! ..August 1968..